cyrex562/imgui-rs/docs/BACKENDS.md

 This is essentially what each backend is doing + obligatory portability cruft.
 Using default backends ensure you can get all those features including the ones that would be harder to implement on your side (e.g. multi-viewports support).

-It is important to understand the difference between the core Dear ImGui library (files in the root folder) and backends which we are describing here (backends/ folder).
+It is important to understand the difference between the core Dear Imgui library (files in the root folder) and backends which we are describing here (backends/ folder).

 - Some issues may only be backend or platform specific.